Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Miscellaneous
 - When you set loose the Legendary Beasts beneath the Burned Tower, they automatically count as seen in the Pokédex, allowing you to track their roaming without having to stumble upon them first
-- The Odd Egg can now hatch into starters (including Eevee) as well as babies, and whatever it becomes is a guaranteed shiny
+- The Odd Egg will always hatch into a shiny, and now may hatch into starters
 - The Dratini gifted from the Dragon Shrine always knows Extremespeed, not only if you answer all the questions right
 - NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude